-11.7 INTERLACE ADJUSTMENT
+11.8 INTERLACE ADJUSTMENT LINE

-In INTERLACE mode, a specific vertical adjustment management is carried out which results in an additional line in one of the two screens.
-This adjustment occurs in very specific conditions, which depend on the state of R8 but also on the current parity of the screen.
+In INTERLACE mode, a specific vertical adjustment management is carried out which results in an additional line on each even frame.
+This adjustment occurs in very specific conditions, which depend on the state of R8 but also on the current parity of the frame.

-See Chapter 19.3, page 172.
+See Chapter 19.3, page 190.

 This adjustment is independent of that made via R5.
-When the adjustment condition is filled, the "interlace" line is added after the lines possibly scheduled in R5.
+When the adjustment condition is filled, the "Interlace" line is added after the lines possibly scheduled in R5.

-The adjustment condition (interlace mode (IVM/non-IVM) activated and even frame) is evaluated on the last line of a screen, when C0=R0, and only if R8 contains the right value on the last line.
+The adjustment condition (interlace mode (IVM/non-IVM) activated and even frame) is evaluated on the last line of a frame, when C0=R0, and only if R8 contains the right value on the last line.
 This latest line can be one of the adjustment lines displayed via R5.